-The intermediate level is more fun, because you start to understand news and other TV programs in Japanese.
+The intermediate level is more fun because you start to understand news and other TV programs in Japanese.
 You also know honorifics the words and terms to describe family members.
 At this point, you can proudly say you can speak (basic) Japanese!

 Advanced Level and Beyond (2 – 3 years)

 The average length of time to learn advanced Japanese is 2-3 years.
-At the intermediate level, you can understand most of what your teacher says and you can follow along with TV programs.
+At the intermediate level, you can understand most of what your teacher says, and you can follow along with TV programs.
 When it comes to using the language with other Japanese speakers, however, you still have some limitations.

 This can be frustrating, but it’s important not to get discouraged.
 In order to get to the advanced level, you will need to be able to understand different speech patterns and sounds, which can take a long time.
-To really learn and understand all of the nuances of the language, you will need time, a great Japanese teacher, and consistent practice with other Japanese speakers.
+To really learn and understand the nuances of the language, you will need time, a great Japanese teacher, and consistent practice with Japanese speakers.